urbit/urbit.org-reloaded/content/breach.md

 ## I’m self-hosted—what do I need to do?

-Simply use the `flagday` tool that will be provided.
+**Simply use the `flagday` tool that we have provided**.
 It will perform all the relevant actions on your behalf, as well as exporting and reimporting your data.

-`flagday` will become available for use on or before ~2020.12.4.

-If you want to do the work manually, follow these steps:
+You can find the `flagday` script [here](https://gist.github.com/philipcmonk/8e3d095b9545069237c759cd9aad32c2).
+Usage instructions are provided in the comments at the top of the file. **It's not necessary to run `flagday` until after the breach**.
+It's safe to try it out now to get comfortable with the process if you want, but you'll have to run it again after the breach.

+Alternatively, you can perform the migration manually (see below).

+## Can I perform the migration manually?

+Yes, by following these steps (note that these steps **will not** back up your data as is the case with `flagday`):

 1. Download your [keyfile from Bridge](https://urbit.org/using/install/#keyfile).
 2. Shut down your ship.
 3. [Archive and move your old pier](https://urbit.org/using/operations/using-your-ship/#moving-your-pier) (this is the directory that contains your urbit event log).